projectara/greybus-spec/source/index.rst

          there could be dozens of CPorts.
 So I'd say on the order of 1KB would be reasonable.

-         Everything we send will be done using a single UniPro message.
-This will be broken up by UniPro into segments as needed.
+         Everything we send will be done using a single |unipro|
+         message.
+This will be broken up by |unipro| into segments as needed.

 .. [#cl] These details need to be nailed down.